 Once you’ve removed all traces of your dip powder manicure, you might want to jump right into your next Insta-worthy nail look — but hold your horses.
 Terrell suggests taking a break from dip powder depending on how frequently you get it.
 If it’s a regular occurrence in your beauty routine, she says to skip out on the fan-favorite mani for a few days every three to four months to give your nails a breather.

 “During that time, a great strengthening treatment is key,” she explains.
 “IBX is one of the best nail strengthening treatments on the market right now.
 After one treatment, the difference is noticeable and immediate.
 We offer this treatment at Powder Beauty Co. and our regular clients swear by it in between their dip manis.”

-If you don’t have time to head into a salon for the treatment, consider giving yourself a DIY rehab sesh with Dr. Dana Stern’s Dr. Dana Nail Renewal System ($55).
-The 3-step system incorporates a series of exfoliation and hydration that smoothes, strengthens, and moisturizes nails while delivering a swoon-worthy healthy shine.
-Dunne says that another option is to sub in a nail strengthener (we like the Ella + Mila Nail Strengthener First Aid Kiss ($11)) instead of polish for your next manicure.
+If you don’t have time to head into a salon for the treatment, consider giving yourself a DIY rehab sesh with Dr. Dana Stern’s Dr. Dana Nail Renewal System ($33).
+The 3-step system incorporates a series of exfoliation and hydration that promises to smoothe, strengthen, and moisturize nails while delivering a swoon-worthy healthy shine.
+Dunne says that another option is to sub in a nail strengthener (we like the Ella + Mila Nail Strengthener First Aid Kiss ($10) instead of polish for your next manicure.

 “Clients should also apply cuticle oil to the nails daily to keep nails and cuticles hydrated,” Terrell advises.
 To take that to heart, we recommend stowing a tube of Beekman 1802 Goat Milk Cuticle Serum ($20).
 The vitamin-rich non-sticky formula comes with a cushion tip that makes for easy application that promises ultra-hydrated cuticles.